 Unfortunately, these compelling elements had to be abandoned to make the series a more wholesome experience for Western children.
 Poor Yugi and friends never stood a chance as soon as executives figured out that making trading cards is basically like printing money.
 Yu-Gi-Oh! eventually made it to the long list of anime censored in the US, leaving audiences with a Frankensteined hybrid of psychologically horrifying, occult Japanese anime and children's daytime TV.

-Dark Magician Girl's Breasts Were Made Smaller
+Dark Magician Girl's Chest Was Made Smaller

 In the original Japanese run of Yu-Gi-Oh!, Dark Magician Girl was made purely for fan service.
 Her character is spunky, master-apprentice relationship fetish fodder with a short skirt and large bust, but 4Kids Entertainment had different ideas.
 Any hints at cleavage were removed from the character's card (and the holographic representation in the anime) by blurring out the chest lines, making her appear much smaller and more childish.